karlospn/mytechramblings-site-source-code/content/posts/dotnet-httpclient-basic-usage-scenarios.md

 During this state, the socket remains in the system for a specific period to ensure that any delayed or out-of-order packets related to the closed connection do not interfere with new connections using the same port.
 The duration of the ``TIME_WAIT`` state can vary depending on the operating system and TCP implementation.
 - In most modern systems, the ``TIME_WAIT`` state typically lasts for 30 seconds to 2 minutes.
+- After some time in the ``TIME_WAIT`` state, the TCP connection will be terminated, and the socket will be released.

 {{< video src="/videos/httpclient-scenario1-timewait2.mp4" type="video/mp4" preload="auto" >}}